titlecuts/rpRunner/README.md

 A: No, this is a community tool that uses RunPod's public API.

 **Q: What about the add-ons?**
 A: rpRunner (core) is free and open-source.
-The add-ons (rpComfy, rpAPI, rpPipe, rpStore) are private commercial modules built for production workflows.
+The add-ons (rpComfy™, rpAPI™, rpPipe™, rpStore™) are private commercial modules built for production workflows.
 Contact for licensing.

 **Q: Can I build my own add-ons?**
 A: Absolutely! rpRunner is MIT licensed.
 Build whatever you want on top of it.